-- 4.2.
-In each vehicle a head restraint that conforms to either 5.1 or 5.2 of this section must be provided at each front outboard designated seating position. - 4.3.
-In each vehicle equipped with rear outboard [and/or front center] head restraints the head restraint must conform to either 5.1 or 5.2 of this section. - rear center requirement? - 4.4.
-Each vehicle must comply with 4.2 and 4.3 of this section with the seat [and head restraint] adjusted as intended for occupant use, except as provided in 5.3 of this section.
-Move to 4.2, 4.3? - 4.5.
-[At each designated seating position incapable of seating a 50th percentile male Hybrid III test dummy, the applicable head restraint must conform to 5.1 of this section.]
+- 4.1.
+Whenever a range of measurements is specified, the head restraint must meet the requirement at any position of adjustment as intended for occupant use. - 4.2.
+In each vehicle a head restraint that conforms to either 5.1 and 5.2 or 5.3 of this section must be provided at each front outboard designated seating position. - 4.3.
+In each vehicle equipped with rear outboard and/or front center head restraints, the head restraint must conform to either 5.1 and 5.2 or 5.3 of this section.

+4.4.
+[At each designated seating position incapable of seating a 50th percentile male Hybrid III test dummy, the applicable head restraint must conform to 5.1 and 5.2 of this section.]